-The Department of the Prime Minister and Cabinet serves the Governor-General, the Prime Minister and the Cabinet, and helps to coordinate the work of core public service departments and ministries.
-Its role in pandemic influenza planning and response is to assist in coordinating all-of-government activities through the NSS - the mechanism used to formulate advice for Cabinet and through which strategic direction from the Government is channelled for implementation.
+The Department of the Prime Minister and Cabinet serves the Governor-General, the Prime Minister and the Cabinet, and helps to co-ordinate the work of core public service departments and ministries.
+Its role in pandemic influenza planning and response is to assist in co-ordinating all-of-government activities through the DESC system - the mechanism used to formulate advice for Cabinet and through which strategic direction from the Government is channelled for implementation.